LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D2-Identity-Registration.md

 - NuGet package
 - Startup service and configuration
 - User model inherits from `IdentityUser`
-- App's DbContext class inherits from `IdentityDbContext`
+- App's `DbContext` class inherits from `IdentityDbContext`
+- Modify the `SeedData.Seed` method to use an instance of the Identity `UserManager` class to create AppUser objects.
 - New migration and database update
-- If you have overridden `OnModelCreating`, add a call to the base class method
+- If you have overridden `DbContext.OnModelCreating`, add a call to the base class method

 When we were done with this, we were able to see Identity tables in our database, but that is all.
 Nothing changed in our web site behavior.